|What:||2019 MCB Undergraduate Commencement Ceremony|

 Graduates do not need a ticket for the ceremony.
 Your name card and cap and gown is your ticket.
 The MCB Undergraduate Advising Office will contact registered participants to pick up their name card and two free tickets starting on April 30.

-Additional tickets can be purchased through Cal Performances in mid-March (see timeline above for exact date).
-Tickets can purchased online, over the phone at 510-642-9988, and at the Ticket Office at Zellerbach Hall (Tues-Fri, 12 p.m.-5:30 p.m., Sat-Sun, 1 p.m.-5 p.m.), as well as at the Commencement venue on the day of the event (beginning one hour before the ceremony until one hour after the start time).
+Additional tickets can be purchased through Cal Performances in April (see timeline above for exact date).
+Tickets can be purchased online, over the phone at 510-642-9988, and at the Ticket Office at Zellerbach Hall (Tues-Fri, 12 p.m.-5:30 p.m., Sat-Sun, 1 p.m.-5 p.m.), as well as at the Commencement venue on the day of the event (beginning one hour before the ceremony until one hour after the start time).
 All seating, regardless of what is listed on the ticket, is General Admission.
 There are no designated seats.
-Children 2 and under are free, but will require a ticket to enter the venue.
+Children 2 and under are free but will require a ticket to enter the venue.

 A reception will be held after the Commencement ceremony at the Campanile Esplanade (located at the base of the Campanile).
 Light refreshments will be served.

 Graduates should enter the Greek Theatre through the south entrance (family and friends should use the north entrance).
 Please arrive to the backstage area no later than 8:15 AM in your cap and gown.
 You will receive additional day-of instructions when you pick up your name card and tickets.
 The ceremony will be approximately two hours in length.

 Important: We ask that you turn off your cell phones and refrain from using them for the duration of the ceremony.
 We also ask for all guests to remain seated until the end of the ceremony.
 Each student is on stage for only a brief moment, and we want to make sure that their fellow students and loved ones can hear their names being called.
 Please extend the same courtesy to the families and friends of your graduating class that you would want to have extended to you.